 If temperatures dip below freezing, your snake plant will likely die.

 As far as high temperatures go, snake plants are pretty tolerant.
 While hot temperatures and direct sunlight could become an issue, hot temperatures (up to 100ºF) themselves are nothing to worry about.
+Snake plants can tolerate being near heat sources such as radiators.

 Ideal Temperature and Humidity for Snake Plants